Use this free on-line guide to diagnose problems and make repairs to your major appliances. Find replacement parts too.

 How Do I Set up my New HDTV?

 Okay, you just got a new HDTV, so now what?
 How do you set it up?
-Basically, you've got to find a good place for the TV, and hook it up.
-It sounds easy but it may not seem so obvious when you have all the wires, equipment and manuals spread out on the floor.
+There is more to it than just finding a good spot for the TV and plugging it in.
+It can become pretty daunting when you have all the equipment, wires and manuals spread out on the floor.
+Whether you are just setting up a new LCD or Plasma screen TV, or a Home Theater system, we can help you get it done.

 The Best Sound Comes From an AV System